AVF architecture

 1. The Android Bootloader (ABL) loads pvmfw from its partition into memory and verifies the image.

-2. The ABL obtains its Device Identifier Composition Engine (DICE) secrets (Compound Device Identifiers (CDIs) and Boot Certificate Chain (BCC)) from a Root of Trust.
+2. The ABL obtains its Device Identifier Composition Engine (DICE) secrets (Compound Device Identifiers (CDIs) and DICE certificate chain) from a Root of Trust.

-3. The ABL performs measurement and DICE derivation of pvmfw’s secrets (CDIs), and appends them to the pvmfw binary.
+3. The ABL derives the necessary CDIs for pvmfw, and appends them to the pvmfw binary.

 4. The ABL adds a linux,pkvm-guest-firmware-memory reserved memory region node to the DT, describing the location and size of the pvmfw binary and the secrets it derived in the previous step.